lorenzo-piersante/nftgen/README.md

 - `background_weights` (percentage chance of every image, total must be 100 for example (15, 35, 50))
 - `background_values` (names of every component, used to create the bulk upload JSON) and so on ...

+(GIF components are also supported, but I'm too lazy to explain how to configure it, try to figure it yourself if needed!)

 ### Run script: